GhentAnalysis/privateMonteCarloProducer/gridpacks/README.md

 ## Setup

-In order to have the correct genproductions setup, run the followin script:
+In order to have the correct genproductions setup, run the following script:
 ```
 ./setupGenProductions.sh
 ```